 The relationship starts with communication, and when there is a breakdown of communication, then the marriage is in serious trouble.
 It makes sense, therefore, to strive for effective communication in marriage if you want to have a healthy and robust relationship.

-The following five do’s and don’ts will outline some of the important keys to effective communication in marriage.
+The following five dos and don’ts will outline some of the essential keys to effective communication in marriage.

 1. Do listen lovingly – Don’t interrupt and assume

-If you constantly interrupt when your spouse is speaking, assuming you know what they would have said, you will very soon shut down any effective communication in marriage.
-It is also not helpful just to wait until they stop talking so you can have your say.
+If you continuously interrupt when your spouse is speaking, assuming you know what they would have said, you will very soon shut down any effective communication in marriage.
+It is also not helpful to wait until they stop talking so you can have your say.

 2. Do get on the same level – Don’t mix head and heart

 A practical skill for good communication in marriage is learning to get on the same level as your spouse in any given conversation.
 Basically, there are two levels: the head level and the heart level.

 On the head level, facts, ideas, and thoughts are discussed, while on the heart level, it is all about feelings and emotions, painful and joyful experiences.